Vishal1999-33/Speech-Emotion-Recognizer/README.md

 The leftmost layer, known as the input layer, consists of a set of neurons representing the input features.
 Each neuron in the hidden layer transforms the values from the previous layer with a weighted linear summation (w*x), followed by a non-linear activation function  g(.):R-->R - like the hyperbolic tan function.
 The output layer receives the values from the last hidden layer and transforms them into output values.

 The module contains the public attributes coefs_ and intercepts_. coefs_ is a list of weight matrices, where weight matrix at index i represents the weights between layer i and (i+1) layer . intercepts_ is a list of bias vectors, where the vector at index i represents the bias values added to layer (i+1).

+Ravdess Dataset is the Ryerson Audio-Visual Database of Emotional Speech.
+It consists of data related to 24 actors each having 60 individual different kind of speech.This dataset looks like this:-